Creating Tools

 cmds = {

-function(self, actions, input)
+function(self, args, input)

 -- Get the numbers and operation requested by the LLM

-local num1 = tonumber(actions.num1)
+local num1 = tonumber(args.num1)

-local num2 = tonumber(actions.num2)
+local num2 = tonumber(args.num2)

-local operation = actions.operation
+local operation = args.operation

 -- Validate input